Convergence of spherical averages for actions of Fuchsian Groups: The Markov coding

-As we have seen in Proposition~\ref{prop:conv-section}, the adjacency graph for the domains in $\S_-\cup \S_+$ has one of the following types: \begin{enumerate}[itemsep=0pt,label={$\Alph*$.}] \item $\#\S_-=\#\S_+=1$, and the graph contains the only possible edge from $\S_-$ to $\S_+$.
-This corresponds to a trivial section of the thickened path described in Remark~\ref{rem:triv-section}. \item $\#\S_-=1$, $\#\S_+=2$, and the graph contains both edges from $\S_-$ to $\S_+$.
-This state starts a nontrivial section from Proposition~\ref{prop:conv-section}. \item $\#\S_-=2$, $\#\S_+=2$, and the edges join the left domain in $\S_-$ to the left domain in $\S_+$ and the right domain in $\S_-$ to the right domain in $\S_+$. \item $\#\S_-=2$, $\#\S_+=1$, and the graph contains both edges from $\S_-$ to $\S_+$.
-This state ends a nontrivial section. \item $\#\S_-=2$, $\#\S_+=2$, and the graph contains three edges, the two described for type $C$, and one more.
-Namely, this type is subdivided into the type $E_L$, where the third edge goes from the left domain in $\S_-$ to the right domain in $\S_+$, and the type $E_R$, where it goes from the right domain in $\S_+$ to the left domain in $\S_+$.
-The states of type $E$ correspond to the transitions from one flower to the next one inside a nontrivial section. \end{enumerate} This types are illustrated on Figure~\ref{fig:adj-graph}.
+As we have seen in Lemma~\ref{lem:bottle-local}, the adjacency graph for the domains in $\S_-\cup \S_+$ has one of the following types as illustrated in Figure~\ref{fig:configs} below: \begin{enumerate}[itemsep=0pt,label={$\Alph*$.}] \item $\#\S_-=1$, $\#\S_+=1$, and the graph contains the only possible edge from $\S_-$ to $\S_+$.
+This corresponds to a trivial bottle. \item $\#\S_-=1$, $\#\S_+=2$, and the graph contains both edges from $\S_-$ to $\S_+$.
+This state starts a bottle. \item $\#\S_-=2$, $\#\S_+=2$, and the edges join the left domain in $\S_-$ to the left domain in $\S_+$ and the right domain in $\S_-$ to the right domain in $\S_+$ (this is the case from item~2a of Lemma~\ref{lem:bottle-local}). \item $\#\S_-=2$, $\#\S_+=1$, and the graph contains both edges from $\S_-$ to $\S_+$.
+This state ends a bottle (the case 2b (i) of the lemma). \item $\#\S_-=2$, $\#\S_+=2$, and the graph contains three edges, the two described for type $C$, and one more.
+This type is subdivided into the type $E_L$, where the third edge goes from the left domain in $\S_-$ to the right domain in $\S_+$, and the type $E_R$, where it goes from the right domain in $\S_-$ to the left domain in $\S_+$.
+The states of type $E$ correspond to the transitions from one flower to the next one inside a bottle (the ``left'' and ``right'' subcases in case 2b (ii) of the lemma). \end{enumerate}